-The Chief Executive Officer (CEO) leads the Executive Committee in its overall management of the company to achieve its performance goals and ambitions.
+The Chief Executive Officer (CEO) leads the Board of Management in its overall management of the company to achieve its performance goals and ambitions.
 He is the main point of liaison with the Supervisory Board.
 The Chief Financial Officer (CFO) is specifically responsible for the company’s financial affairs.
-Members also have specific responsibilities for the company’s main Business Areas: Decorative Paints, Performance Coatings and Specialty Chemicals.
+Members also have specific responsibilities for the company’s main business areas: Decorative Paints, Performance Coatings and Specialty Chemicals.

-The Managing Directors of our businesses, and the Staff Directors in charge of the different functions, report to individual Executive Committee members with specific responsibility for their activities and performance.
-To safeguard consistency and coherence for the total organization, the Executive Committee has established corporate directives.
+The Managing Directors of our businesses, and the Staff Directors in charge of the different functions, report to individual Board members with specific responsibility for their activities and performance.
+To safeguard consistency and coherence for the total organization, the Board of Management has established corporate directives.

-To effectively steer the strategy of our businesses and their operations, the Executive Committee has established Business Area Boards for each of our Business Areas: Decorative Paints, Performance Coatings and Specialty Chemicals.
+To effectively steer the strategy of our businesses and their operations, the Board of Management has established Business Area Boards for each of our business areas: Decorative Paints, Performance Coatings and Specialty Chemicals.
 In addition, a Board Committee Pensions oversees the general pension policies (to be) implemented in the various pension plans of the company.

-Business Area Boards are chaired by the member of the Executive Committee responsible for that Business Area.
+Business Area Boards are chaired by the member of the Board of Management responsible for that business area.
 The CFO chairs the Board Committee Pensions.
 The authority of the Business Area Boards and the Board Committee Pensions is laid down in an internal authority schedule.
 Business Area Board meetings are held once a fortnight.
-The Business Area Boards provide a forum for a more in-depth discussion on all possible subjects relevant to that Business Area.
+The Business Area Boards provide a forum for a more in-depth discussion on all possible subjects relevant to that business area.

-Representative authority, including the signing of documents, is vested in at least two members of the Executive Committee jointly.
-Corporate agents may be appointed, whose powers of attorney will be determined by the Executive Committee.
+Representative authority, including the signing of documents, is vested in at least two members of the Board of Management jointly.
+Corporate agents may be appointed, whose powers of attorney will be determined by the Board of Management.

-The tasks and responsibilities, as well as internal procedural matters for the Executive Committee, are addressed in the Rules of Procedure for the Board of Management and Executive Committee.
-These Rules of Procedure have been approved by the Supervisory Board and are available on our corporate website.
+The tasks and responsibilities, as well as internal procedural matters for the Board of Management, are addressed in the Rules of Procedure for the Board of Management.
+These Rules of Procedure have been adopted by the Supervisory Board and are available on our corporate website.

 Appointment, conflicts of interest